Firetechs Logo

 In the above picture the AC doesn't even enter the enclosure at the pre-punched knockout Mircom provides.
 The contractor has drilled a hole just to the left of the batteries (the little silver bit).
 The AC is routed down the side and under the shelf that's been fabricated from a handy piece of steel wall stud.
 SLC (data communication loop) wiring and bell circuit wiring enters through the bottom of the enclosure and runs parallel to the AC.

-I find it difficult to believe that a manufacturer trained (and employed) technician can't recognize one of his own panels failed installations, but two (or even three) separate technicians performing individual verifications on the same panel???
+I find it difficult to believe that a manufacturer trained (and employed) technician can't recognize one of his own panels failed installations, but two (or even three) separate technicians performing individual verifications on the same panel is beyond all reasonable comprehension???

 Two burning questions still beg to be answered: "How many more installations like this are out there?" and "What else is wrong with this particular installation?"